coqlover/seaverify/README.md

 ## Non-features

-I only support i64 and u64, and everything is considered a u64.
+I only support i64 and u64, and everything is considered a u64, so can't be negative.

 Same for everything specific to solana, I need to dive deep into anchor and the sealevel to make sure the way my library model the behavior of solana objects is correct.

+So there is absolutely no guarantee that seaverify model correctly the semantic of solana.
+Do not use it in production.

 ## How it works